 The continual stress associated with PTSD affects the way that body works, which may lead to secondary conditions such as hypertension, cardiovascular disease, musculoskeletal aches, weakened immune function, depression, obesity, reduced libido and increased risk of diabetes.

-There have also been some observed lifestyle factors among people with PTSD that may contribute to the development of secondary conditions such as sedentary behaviour, poor dietary and sleeping habits, smoking and alcohol abuse.
+There have also been some observed lifestyle factors among people with PTSD that may contribute to the development of secondary conditions such as sedentary behaviour, poor dietary and sleeping habits, smoking and alcohol abuse (if you are struggling with alcohol abuse, consider checking in to a rehab clinic such as WeRecover).
 These can compile to hinder the recovery process and can often make PTSD-related symptoms worse.

 So, what can exercise do?